rileyteige/flight-lessons/Instrument Rating/GPS-Navigation.md

 |   | Load and arm a GPS approach, including one precision approach with vertical guidance as applicable, and one with a procedure turn.
 If able, load/arm one using "Vectors to Final" function.
 |   | Fly assigned GPS approaches to published minimums.
 Identify MAP and continue to either landing or missed approach segment as assigned.

 ## Evaluation
 - Exhibits adequate knowledge of the background/regulatory elements related to RNAV & GPS, RAIM, and WAAS.
 - Exhibits adequate knowledge of the elements related to navigation via GPS using the airplane's receiver.
 - Flies assigned holding pattern within ±1 NM course accuracy, altitude ±100'.
 - Flies assigned instrument approaches within 3/4 needle deflection to published minimums.
+Identifies minimums and executes missed approach, within -20' of DH as applicable.
 Stops descent at MDA as applicable, +100'/-20'.

 ## Common Errors
 - Failure to interpret varying CDI sensitivity.